Enchanted Mountain Shih Tzu

 Delayed Closure or Hernia?

 Delayed closures are VERY common in the Shih Tzu.
 Most so called "hernias" are actually delayed closure of the umbilical or inguinal (groin) area.
-We call it a hernia, because at that time, that seems like what it is.
+We call it a hernia, because at that time, that is what it is.
 Sometimes I do not mention on my website if a puppy has a inguinal or a umbilical hernia at first because most of the time it is actually already closed by the time they go home.
 If small, sometimes they are closed by 8-12 weeks.
 If It seems as if it won't be closed when the puppy is old enough to go home, I feel it is important for you to know.
 You really can not tell the difference between a true hernia or a delayed closure unless the hernia is severe, but if as the puppy gets older and the hernia is getting better as he/she grows, then most likely you are just dealing with a delayed closure.
 Sometimes a breeder just simply knows based on experience that a particular dog has puppies that just simply are a little slower at closing up...that being said most breeders will not continue to breed a dog that has continually throw true inguinal hernias.
 It is not uncommon for a umbilical Hernia not to close, almost all are simply cosmetic and do not cause any health concern what so ever, but can be stitched close for very minimal cost at the time of spay/neuter if desired.
 Almost all "inguinal hernias" are simply delayed closures and require no medical help.

 True inguinal hernias are actually rare in shih Tzu's.
-Almost all so called inguinal hernias (actually delayed closures) are completely healed by 4-6 mos of age.
+Almost all inguinal hernias (actually delayed closures) are completely healed by 4-6 mos of age.
 I believe delayed closures are very common in the shih tzu and even though I have had delayed closures I rarely get a true inguinal hernia that I feel will need to be surgically repaired.
 If I believe they will need to be repaired I will let you know before the puppy is purchased.

 Umbilical hernias really are of little concern and are very common in the Shih Tzu breed.
 They usually show up at around 2-5 weeks of age and some of them will close on their own by around 6 mos of age (delayed closure).
-If it is large enough that it is "in the way" then it probably should be closed up when the puppy is spayed/neutered if it hasn't closed on it's own, very large hernias should always be closed up so the muscle doesn't close up around it and cause internal injury (however this is very rare to have a umbilical hernia that is large enough to become strangulated).
+If it is large enough that it is "in the way" then it probably should be closed up when the puppy is spayed/neutered if it hasn't closed on it's own, very large hernias should always be closed up so the muscle doesn't close up around it and cause internal injury (however this is very rare to have a umbilical hernia that is large enough to become strangulated or harm the dog).
 A lot of Vets will do it free of charge or for a small fee as long as they are already spaying or neutering the dog.
 An umbilical hernia is usually a small soft bump where your puppies umbilical cord was (their belly button) and for whatever reason the muscle failed to close up.
 There are a couple of reasons why a puppy gets an umbilical hernia.
 Because of a shih tzu's uneven bite, sometimes the moms tend to have a harder time "cutting the cord" and will tug, pull or even chew to close to the skin or sometimes a difficult delivery and the puppy had to be pulled out.
 Most breeders will not allow the mom to chew the cord as to prevent a hernia.
 If you get hernias consistently from the same dog and the breeder has cut the cords and not allowed the mom to chew them, then this is most likely inherited (but could be from the mom or dad or the combination of both) Sometimes they just simply pop up out of no where.
 Very very rarely is an umbilical hernia any health concern what so ever.
 They are quite common in the Shih Tzu and are easily fixed if so desired.